 It is a University Regulation that you attend regularly.
-If you are not able to do so, or will be absent for longer than three days due to ill health, then you must contact your Deputy Director of Studies to discuss your situation and an appropriate course of action.
+Attendance to all courses is compulsory.
+If you are not able to do so, or will be absent for longer than three days - for one day for one/two week-intense courses - due to ill health, then you must contact your Director of Studies to discuss your situation and an appropriate course of action.